+The NSC can directly get access to MnS producer after the authentication and validation with MnS producer if the expsoure governance is implemented in respective MnS producer.

 7.9.3 Exposure via CAPIF alternative 3

 This clause describes a potential solution where network slice management capability exposure implements a Common API Framework for 3GPP Northbound APIs (see TS 23.222 [14]) to expose management services to MnS consumers.